DataDog/datadog-cloudformation-resources/DEVELOPMENT.md

 Once done, you can run: `sam local invoke TestEntrypoint --event sam-tests/create.json` from within the resource directory to trigger this event.
 This will make a real request to the Datadog API by running through your handler code.

+**NOTE** Any code changes to the resource will require a re-building of the resource before running the `sam` command again.
+You can re-build with `cfn submit --dry-run`